Our progress against bowel cancer

 Our researchers are uncovering what genetic factors may increase the risk of bowel cancer.
 One of our teams discovered a mutation that drives bowel cancer's development by causing higher levels of the gene ETV1.
 We hope that patients with this mutation will soon benefit from drugs targeting this gene.

-We have also developed a new test that makes use of genetic 'barcoding’ technology and can separate bowel cancer into five different diseases that could each receive tailored treatment.
+We have also developed a new test that uses genetic 'barcoding'; technology to separate bowel cancer into five different diseases, which means patients can receive tailored treatment for their cancer type.

 Matching treatments to patients

-The ICR’s Professor Nicola Valeri and his team have developed a new technique to grow 'mini tumours’ which could help predict which treatments will work for people with bowel cancer.
-The idea is that each patient could have their own mini tumour grown in the lab and various drugs tested against it, with the aim of developing a personalised treatment plan.
+To give patients the best results, Professor Nicola Valeri and his team have developed a new technique to grow 'mini tumours'.
+Our aim is that patients will have their own mini tumours grown in the lab, so that drugs could be tested against the genetic profiles of their cancers to develop personalised treatment plans.

-The team have also developed blood tests, or 'liquid biopsies', to pick out people whose tumours are unlikely to respond to specific drugs.
-Liquid biopsies can help predict bowel cancer's next move, opening up the possibility of using them for personalised, adaptive treatment.
+The team have also developed blood tests, or 'liquid biopsies', to pick out people whose tumours are unlikely to respond to certain drugs.
+Liquid biopsies can help predict bowel cancer's next move, and lead to more personalised, adaptive treatment plans.